I think I had what they call a breakthrough and it’s all thanks to EMDR.

 I try to process what she said.
 My immediate reaction wasn’t to jump up for joy.
 It wasn’t to clap my hands and scream “FINALLY I’VE MOVED ON, MOTHER FUCKERS!”
 Instead, I just felt doubt.
 And fear.
 And I didn’t really believe her.
 I kind of believed I fooled her, actually.
 A part of me was excited, and this other part of me, a cynical troll, started to tell me that it can’t be.
 I can’t trust myself with… myself.

-Trust and Trauma
+Trust and Trauma and EMDR

 When I told her this, she paused to ask me if I thought the lack of trust in myself was a result of the trauma.
 Did the traumatic experience I went through make me not trust myself?